RyosukeDTomita/airis-burp-extensions/README.md

 ## HOW TO USE

 1. Open Burp Suite and add .jar file.
+You can download from [latet releases](https://github.com/RyosukeDTomita/airis-burp-extensions/releases) or build for yourself.
     ![extensions](./assets/add_extensions.png)
 2. Move to `AIris Config` tab and put your API key and endpoint.
 Don't forget to push Save button.
     ![api-key](./assets/settings.png)